Florence Bligh, Countess of Darnley

 Florence Rose Bligh, Countess of Darnley, DBE (née Morphy; c.
 1860 – 30 August 1944) was the Australian-born wife of Ivo Bligh, 8th Earl of Darnley.

 Early life

-Florence Rose Morphy was born in Victoria, daughter of John Stephen Morphy, sometime police magistrate at Beechworth, who died in 1861.
-She met Ivo Bligh at Rupertswood, where she was the Clarke family's governess, when he captained the English cricket team that visited Australia in 1882-83.
+Florence Rose Morphy was born in Victoria, daughter of John Stephen Morphy, sometime police magistrate at Beechworth, who died in July 1861.
+She met Ivo Bligh at Rupertswood, where she was the Clarke family's governess, when he captained the English cricket team that visited Australia in 1882–83.